Embed Inc PIC Programmers Host Protocol Specification

 (required in versions 1-9, optional from version 10 on)

-the chip is properly set up.
-The write will start at the
+chip is properly set up.
+The write will start at the current

-current target address, which must be 8-byte aligned (low 3 bits
+target address, which must be 8-byte aligned (low 3 bits zero).

-zero).
-The desired target address will be advanced by 8 by this
+The desired target address will be advanced by 8 by this command.

-command.
-Successive 8 byte panel writes can therefore be
+Successive 8 byte panel writes can therefore be performed with only

-write buffer, and then performs the write.
-It can only be used
+buffer, and then performs the write.
+It can only be used if the

-if the write buffer is exactly 8 bytes in size.
-If not then the
+write buffer is exactly 8 bytes in size.
+If not then the commands

 RBYTE8: 37